 - Prioritize audience and market segments.
 Develop prioritization of your audiences based on their influence in specifying your products.
 Then, connect that audience prioritization to the market segments that either have the highest opportunity for the growth of specified products, or are most vulnerable to the competitive market.
 Depending on your building product category, we usually find that there’s anywhere from 8-12 market segments (commercial, hospitality, education, multifamily, healthcare, etc.) that architects and designers affect.
 Determine which market segments are right for you and focus your efforts in those areas.

 - Create audience personas.
 Gain a deep, multi-dimensional and behavioral view of your target specifiers through primary and secondary research.
 Talk to a mix of current and potential future customers to get clarity on what inspires architects and designers and what their beliefs are of your brand.
 And decipher whether they are more likely to specify a brand or if their specification is based on a performance requirement for a given product’s application.

 - Articulate your brand.
 Define your brand’s core value proposition and point of differentiation to fuel your communications strategy.
 It should go beyond simply listing out your products’ features and benefits.
 How can you align your service and value attributes with the demands that architects and designers present?

-Once you have a keen understanding of your specification competitive landscape, market segment priorities, audience needs and brand proposition, it’s time to develop a compelling communications strategy to engage and connect with your architect and designer targets.
-Next time, we’ll look at some of the biggest mistakes that building product marketers make in this phase and how to avoid the pitfalls that come with it.
+Once you have a keen understanding of your specification competitive landscape, the importance of product specification, market segment priorities, audience needs and brand proposition, it’s time to develop a compelling communications strategy to engage and connect with your architect and designer targets.
+In our next blog, Take the Drama Out of Getting Building Products Specified, we look at some of the biggest mistakes that building product marketers make in this phase and how to avoid the pitfalls that come with it.

-Until then, check out our white paper on Marketing to Architects and Designers.
+Until then, download our white paper on Marketing to Architects and Designers.